kletobias/p2022/_projects/datacamp-concrete-regression-challenge.md

 By creating a function that does this for us, we make the code more reproducible and more robust against changes in the inputs.
 It also makes it easier for us to change the train/test ratio without having to add more code to do so.
-It works for any `pandas.DataFrame`, that has the dependent column specified as a DataFrame.
+It works for any `pandas.DataFrame` that has the dependent column specified as a DataFrame.